 - Canada’s egg farming sector stepped up in a big way, donating millions of eggs to food banks across Canada.

 Join us in celebrating those working together to keep Canadians fed by watching (and sharing) this video featuring Chef Lynn Crawford and Canadian egg farmers who share their gratitude on World Egg Day.

-So if you are looking for an easy and fresh egg appetizer or snack, then give these Banh Mi Devilled Eggs a try or PIN IT for later!
+So if you are looking for an easy and fresh egg appetizer or snack, or a spicy deviled eggs, then give these Banh Mi Devilled Eggs a try or PIN IT for later!

 And for more egg recipe ideas visit eggs.ca.
 And don't forget to eat your eggs and share your egg creations using the hashtag #WorldEggDay!